top of page

 1. To add an image, click Photos from the left-hand menu.

 2. Search for an image category.
-In this example, I searched for "desk".
+In this example, I searched for "desk with white background and glasses".

 3. When you find the photo you want, add it to the workspace by clicking and dragging the image to the background.